sap-tutorials/Tutorials/tutorials/cp-aibus-sti-booster-key/cp-aibus-sti-booster-key.md

 !![Service Key](booster-success-key.png)

->If you face any issue with the booster **Set up account for Service Ticket Intelligence**, you can alternatively follow the steps in [Create Service Instance for Service Ticket Intelligence](cp-aibus-sti-service-instance) to create a service key for Service Ticket Intelligence manually.
+>If you face any issue with the booster **Set up account for Service Ticket Intelligence**, you can alternatively follow the steps in [Use Trial to Create a Service Instance for Service Ticket Intelligence](cp-aibus-sti-service-instance) to create a service key for Service Ticket Intelligence manually.

 Step 4 is optional.
 If you're not interested, you can set it to **Done** and go directly to the next tutorial.